argonne-lcf/ai-science-training-series/07_physics-inspiredAI/README.md

 ## Conda Environment
 For these notebooks, we use a custom conda environment.
-1. **Install the Jupyter kernel `env`**.
+1. **Install the Jupyter kernel `physics-inspiredAI`**.
 There are two ways of doing this, from the jupyter notebook or from the terminal via ssh:

     - *from the jupyter notebook*: copy the following code, paste it in a new cell on the notebook and run it
       ```
-      !source activate /lus/grand/projects/ALCFAITP/physics-inspiredAI/env;\
+      !source activate /lus/grand/projects/ALCFAITP/physics-inspiredAI/envPI;\
       python -m ipykernel install --user --name physics-inspiredAI
       ```